Art Matters in Bishop

 Painting, drawing, and crafts classes are occasionally hosted at this venue.
 Check out their Facebook page for more info.

 Bishop Jewelers continues a long tradition of local jewelry making in the Eastern Sierra.
 The store is located at 275 S. Main Street in Bishop.
 The store is family owned and operated by Armando Perez and his family.
 Armando has 30+ years of jewelry experience and designing jewelry is one of his favorite challenges.
 He can tackle tricky repairs, re-size rings, reset stones, solder, and make an old watch new again.
 He specializes in custom jewelry with a strong influence from the beautiful backdrop of the Sierra Nevada.
 The store is open Monday to Saturday.

 “Our mission is to educate and inspire people about Eastern Sierra public lands through high-quality interpretive products, exhibits, and programs.” ~ Eastern Sierra Interpretive Association.

 This is one of the oldest non-profits in the Eastern Sierra and the first independent organization in the USA to operate under a ‘Participating Agreement’ with the US Forest Service for educational purposes.
 The association also holds a ‘Cooperative Agreement’ with the Bureau of Land Management (BLM) Bishop Field Office for education and interpretive projects.

-This organization has over 10 retail locations in the Eastern Sierra where books, craft, apparel, DVDs, maps and much more are sold.
-Most of the publications and merchandise features the work of local artists and authors.
+This organization has over 10 retail locations in the Eastern Sierra where books, crafts, apparel, DVDs, maps and much more are sold.
+Most of the publications and merchandise feature the work of local artists and authors.
 Many of the educational events are presented through art, writing, photography, films, and storytelling.
 Art and the outdoors are closely intertwined in this wild and beautiful region.